teremterem/webz-server/README.md

 Right now I'm working on a faster "download and run" option...

-However, here is how the server can be built and started in few easy steps using maven:
+Anyways, here is how the server can be built and started in few easy steps using maven:
 * *In progress...*

 ----